 Note 10 includes detailed disclosures on provisions.

 Deferred tax assets are recognised in respect of tax loss carry-forwards to the extent that it is probable that taxable income will be available to enable the loss carry-forwards to actually be utilised.
 In order to determine the amount of the deferred tax assets required to be recognised in this context, management makes significant assumptions with respect to the expected timing and amount of future taxable income.
-The likelihood that these carry-forwards will be used is assessed on the basis of a four-year plan.

 The preparation of financial statements in accordance with IFRS requires the use of judgement.
 All decisions requiring the use of judgement are reassessed on a permanent basis and are based on past experience and expectations as to future events that appear reasonable, given the current circumstances.